AAFC-Bioinfo-AAC/template-repository/README.md

 >   - *[Smart License Recommendation](https://licensehub.org/en/tools/selector)*
 >   - *[License Template Generator](https://licensehub.org/en/tools/generator)*

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.
 Visit [LicenseHub](https://licensehub.org) to view the plain-language summary of this license.

 **Copyright (c)** His Majesty the King in Right of Canada, as represented by the Minister of Agriculture and Agri-Food, 2025.

 ---